LLEDA -- Lifelong Self-Supervised Domain Adaptation: Experiments Results

-Baseline: We start by training a basic model $M_i$ on domain Di, we then finetune the model by training on the next available sequential domain $Di+1$.
-When this training reaches the end of the cycle, it often performs badly on older domains due to catastrophic forgetting, we treat this as our baseline.
-In our experiments, we use Resnet18 as our baseline model.
+Baseline: Initially, we train a basic model, denoted as $M_i$, on the domain $D_i$.
+As new domains become available, we fine-tune the model by training it on the subsequent domain, $D_{i+1}$.
+However, we observe that at the end of the cycle, this approach tends to exhibit poor performance on earlier domains due to a phenomenon known as CF. This outcome serves as our baseline for comparison in this study.
+In our experiments, we use Resnet18 as the baseline model and to assess the effectiveness of our proposed method, we evaluate its performance against the baseline.

-To start with, LLEDA shows increased performance with respect to the baseline $56.7\%$ to $86.6\%$ table \ref{tab:my-Digits}, but it is a very basic finetuned model.
-From table ref{}, we can see that the performance of LLEDA and LLEDA-S on the Digits dataset is significantly better than the other state-of-the-art methods.

-Office-Home dataset Again similar to Digits, Office-Home dataset has an increased performance when compared to the baseline method from $28.7\%$ to $58.2\%$ which can be seen in table \ref{tab:my-O-H}, which is expected.
-The LDA-CID method has a slight advantage as it has access to labels, so compared to LLEDA, the accuracy is $1.2\%$ higher.
-On the other hand, LLEDA-S with access to labels has an increased performance of $0.9\%$ compared to the LDA-CID methodology.

-Office-Caltech dataset: Similar observation here with respect to the baseline comparison, the performance increased from $52.3\%$ to $86.1\%$ as expected.
-LLEDA method performed well compared to the other state-of-the-art methods from table \ref{tab:my-O-C}.
-GRCL method is $1.1\%$ higher than LLEDA as it has a slight advantage due to its access to labels.
-But if we compare GRCL with LLEDA-S, LLEDA-S shows a marginal ($0.1\%$) increase in performance compared to the GRCL methodology.

-Overall even though LLEDA does not have access to labels or access to source datasets, we can clearly observe from tables-1-3 that the performance of LLEDA i.e, the average accuracy is comparatively the same or better than the other methods.